Sengezuidiao/workhard2learncode/README.md

 # wordhard2learncode
-Create a repository to save learned code and notes on learning English Create a new branch is quick.
+Create a repository to save learned code and notes on learning English Create a new branch & quick.